grantcolley/react-notes/README.md

 ```

 # JSX
 JSX (JavaScript XML) is a syntax extension used in React that allows you to write HTML-like code inside JavaScript.
+JSX expressions are JavaScript expressions embedded within curly braces in JSX, allowing dynamic content.
 JSX isn't mandatory for React, however it is recommended and is widely used.

 ### Transpiling JSX
 Browsers don't understand JSX so is transpiled to regular JavaScript, using tools like [Babel](https://babeljs.io/docs/#jsx-and-react).
 The **Babel** plugin `@babel/preset-react` transforms JSX into plain JavaScript by transpiling JSX into `React.createElement()` calls before execution.